Ahmaddiya Muslims open new mosque in North Philadelphia

 "Other Muslims, when they call us non-Muslims, we just pray for them, because we know they don't have the inner knowledge of Islam: Islam is about peace, tolerance, love for humanity, 'love for all, hatred for none,' this is Islam," said Mujeeb Chaudhary, president of the Philadelphia Ahmaddiya Society.
 "We, the Ahmadiyya Muslim community, believe the same thing which all the Muslims believe, and that is that there is no one worthy of worship except Allah, and Mohammed is his messenger.
 That is the common ground for all Muslims."

-"The Philadelphia Muslim community is very diverse," Dr. Tekelioglusaid, who stressed that CAIR will provide services and assistance to anyone who faces instances of religious discrimination, as anti-Muslim racists do not differentiate between sects and even target non-Muslims like Sikhs at times.
+"The Philadelphia Muslim community is very diverse," said Dr. Tekelioglu, who stressed that CAIR will provide services and assistance to anyone who faces instances of religious discrimination, as anti-Muslim racists do not differentiate between sects and have even targeted non-Muslims like Sikhs.
 "The Ahmadi community is part of that broad spectrum and has been historically instrumental in the spread if Islam in America especially in the 1930s and 1940s, including in Pennsylvania.
 Of course, theologically speaking, many Muslims dispute including them in the fold of Islam but then again — like I said, the community is very diverse in and of itself, and it is a richness in my opinion, that there is a diversity."